gbelouze/geefetch/docs/source/cli.rst

 .. _config format:

-Configuration of `geefetch download`
+Configuration of `geefetch`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here is an example config given to the command `geefetch download [satellite] --config
+Here is an example config given to the command `geefetch [satellite] --config config.yaml`
-config.yaml`

 .. code-block:: yaml